grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 Certificate || CertificateVerify || Finished

-A given exported authenticator can be validated by checking the validity of the CertificateVerify message and recomputing the Finished message to see it it matches.
+A given exported authenticator can be validated by checking the validity of the CertificateVerify message and recomputing the Finished message to see if it matches.

 # API considerations